Reproducible Builds

 Binaries are currently built for a range of target platforms including Windows, Linux, and macOS.

-• -trimpath is used to remove all file system paths from compiled executables.
+is used to remove all file system paths from compiled executables.- The

-• The buildid added by the linker is hard-coded to empty string.
+added by the linker is hard-coded to empty string. - Local

 When all of the binaries have been compiled and archived, a manifest file is written which contains the SHA256 hashes of each archive.
 This manifest can be used by consumers of pre-compiled software to verify the binaries they have downloaded.